thedzy/pycharm_templates/README.md

 ## blank_threaded.py:

-Setup a multithreading python script with:
+Set up a multithreading python script with:

 - Logging, with colour output and log rotation
 - Threaded function